ChantelleAA/ChantelleAA.github.io/about.md

 permalink: /about/
 ---

-Hi, I’m Chantelle Amoako-Atta—a machine learning engineer and educator with a background in mathematical sciences and data-centric engineering.
+Hi, I’m Chantelle Amoako-Atta.
+I am a machine learning engineer, AI researcher and educator with a strong foundation in mathematical sciences and data-centric engineering.
+My work sits at the intersection of research and practical application, where I turn complex ideas into solutions that are both impactful and accessible.

-My journey started with a deep love for mathematics and has evolved into a purposeful exploration of how data and AI can be used to solve real-world problems.
-Over the years, I’ve worked on projects ranging from brain tumor segmentation in medical imaging to energy consumption forecasting and cardiac arrhythmia classification using machine learning.
+I began with a deep love for mathematics, and that curiosity has grown into a commitment to using AI to address real-world challenges.
+I have contributed to projects in medical imaging, election prediction, curriculum-aligned educational technology, and GPU-accelerated machine learning.
+I enjoy designing systems that work in practice, not just in theory, and guiding others to do the same.

-I build with tools like Python, TensorFlow, and CUDA for GPU computing.
-I also enjoy creating intuitive systems with Django and simplifying complex concepts for others—whether that’s through mentoring, teaching, or writing.
+I build with tools like Python, PyTorch, TensorFlow, and CUDA for high-performance computing, and I create intuitive applications with frameworks like Django.
+Teaching and mentoring are central to my work.
+I take pride in helping others move from uncertainty to confidence, whether through structured training, one-on-one guidance, or public speaking.

-This blog is a space where I share what I’m building, explain how I approach challenges, and break down concepts in machine learning and programming—especially for those transitioning into tech from non-traditional paths.
+This site is where I share what I am working on, how I think through challenges, and insights from my journey in AI.
+My goal is to demystify complex concepts and encourage those who might not see themselves in tech to realise they can belong and excel here.

-When I'm not coding or guiding students, I enjoy a good game of Oware or walking quiet nature trails.
+Outside of work, I enjoy quiet walks in nature, learning new strategies in Oware, and connecting with people who share a love for curiosity and purposeful growth.

-Thanks for visiting—feel free to explore, learn, and reach out.
+Thank you for visiting.
+I hope you find something here that informs, inspires, or sparks an idea worth pursuing.